 The accommodation in Chobe falls into two categories - the riverfront and the Savute marsh area.

-The majority of the park’s lodges are to be found in Chobe’s riverfront area, specifically around Kasane, which serves as the gateway to the park.
-Here you will find large hotels and the busiest safari areas.
-Chobe Chilwero, run by Sanctuary lodges (A&K) is the most luxurious and best lodge in this area, however Chobe Game Lodge is our favourite of the larger hotels due to its welcoming attitude to children.
-There are also a couple of lodges set on islands in the middle of the river, that offer good boating trips but no game drives.
+The majority of the park’s lodges are to be found on the banks of the Chobe river, specifically around Kasane, which serves as the gateway to the park.
+Here you will find large hotels and the busiest safari areas such as Chobe Safari Lodge.
+Chobe Chilwero, run by Sanctuary lodges (A&K) is the most luxurious and best lodge in this area, however Chobe Game Lodge (not to be confused with Chobe Safari Lodge!) is our favourite of the larger hotels due to its welcoming attitude to children with famtastic family rooms.
+There are also a couple of lodges set on islands in the middle of the river, that offer good river cruises but no game drives - so this is not a place to base yourself for s big game safari, but rather a place to go for a fantastic river view getaway.

-Away from busy Kasane there are a couple of hotels that have virtually private game viewing areas - of these Muchenje is a lovely homely lodge and a great value option, probably our number one choice in Chobe.
+Away from busy Kasane there are a couple of hotels that have virtually private game viewing areas - of these Muchenje is a lovely homely lodge and a great value option, probably our number one choice for a Chobe safari.
 We also recommend &Beyond’s Chobe Under Canvas, a luxury tented camp located away from the crowds.

 Chobe Savute area: where to stay